TaktiCool/CLib/docs/initFunctions.md

 # MODULE is not Active and is not Working at the Moment
-this Module will be improving server loading times when its done by improving the initFunctions that BI uses to compile and load Functions.
+This Module will be improving server loading times when its done by improving the initFunctions that BI uses to compile and load Functions.

 [`<Control>`]: https://community.bistudio.com/wiki/Control
 [`<Anything>`]: https://community.bistudio.com/wiki/Anything